 Please find seat sizes for our theatre shows below.

 17.2 inches wide, 17.5 inches deep, with removable armrests.

 16 inches wide, 17 inches deep, no arm rests.

 All other spaces use folding chairs with no arm rests.
 Some of our shows may have bespoke seating such as benches - these will always be specified on the show page.
 If you have any questions, or if we can reserve a specific seat for you, you can give us a call on 020 7739 6176 or email firstname.lastname@example.org

 Our Quiet Space is available during performances for anyone who needs it.
 This is a signposted room off of the foyer, on the same level that you will enter the building on.
 Please speak to a member of staff if you need any help finding the space.

-We are making more events accessible to a wider audience where possible, through a range of assisted formats: British Sign Language Interpretation, Audio Description, Captioning, Relaxed Performances and pre-event Touch Tours.
+We are making more events accessible to a wider audience where possible, through a range of assisted formats: British Sign Language Interpretation, Audio Description, Captioning, Relaxed Performances, Non-Verbal Performances and pre-event Touch Tours.
 To find out more please click on the tabs to the left of this page.

 We offer complimentary tickets for those who require an accompanying companion to performances and events that are a part of our cultural programme.
 Our venue hosts external promotions that may have different ticket structures which sometimes means we're unable to offer complimentary tickets.

 If we can do anything to make your visit more enjoyable, or if you have any ideas about what we could do better, or if you just want to know more about our access facilities, you can give us a call on 020 7739 6176 or email email@example.com